atick-faisal/label-studio/docs/source/guide/export.md

 ### Export using the Easy Export API

-You can call the Label Studio API to export annotations.
+You can call the Annotation Hub API to export annotations.
 For a small labeling project, call the [export endpoint](/api#operation/api_projects_export_read) to export annotations.

 #### Export all tasks including tasks without annotations

-Label Studio open source exports tasks with annotations only by default.
+Annotation Hub open source exports tasks with annotations only by default.
 If you want to easily export all tasks including tasks without annotations, you can call  the [Easy Export API](https://api.labelstud.io/#operation/api_projects_export_read) with query param `download_all_tasks=true`.
 For example:
 ```
 curl -X GET https://localhost:8080/api/projects/{id}/export?exportType=JSON&download_all_tasks=true
 ```